juniorporfirio/responseapi/README.md

 # ResponseApi
-A package to reponse abstraction that mapped to HTTP response codes.
+Abstractation that can mapped HTTP response codes if needed.

+# Give a Star! ⭐
+If you like or are using this project, please give it a star.
+Thanks!

 # How can you use this ?
 Imagine that you needs manipulate one method to return some kind of value.
 They might be creating something, persisting it and returning it.